-6.11.8 Trade Union Leave
+6.11.9 Trade Union Leave

 Subject to the operational requirements of the relevant work area, a staff member who is nominated by the Union to attend a trade union training course, seminar or development activity including Council meetings, will be granted leave with full pay for the duration of the course, seminar or activity up to a total of five days in any one calendar year.
 Leave is non-cumulative.
-A staff member taking trade union training leave is required to give the authorising officer reasonable notice of the leave of absence.
+A staff member taking trade union training leave is required to give the Authorising Officer reasonable notice of the leave of absence.
+An elected member of NTEU National Council will be entitled to an additional five days leave with full pay.